Sawiris Program Overview

 Program Overview

 The Sawiris Penn Scholars Exchange Program has been developed to allow for an inspirational exchange of ideas, knowledge, and culture between Penn students and students from Egyptian universities.
-The Program brings up to five (5) scholars from the architecture engineering and electrical engineering programs at Ain Shams University to the University and fully immerse them in the Penn experience.
+The Program brings up to five (5) scholars from the architecture engineering and electrical engineering programs at Ain Shams University and from the Onsi Sawiris School of Business at American University in Cairo to the University to fully immerse them in the Penn experience.
 Selected students will study at the University of Pennsylvania for a full academic year, fully immersing themselves in the academic and student life fabric of Penn.
 Students leave the University armed with skills, a global outlook, and friendships to last a lifetime, making them well-prepared to help advance their communities in Egypt upon their return.
-The student will receive full support, funded by the NNS Foundation, for the academic year that would cover tuition and academic fees, living expenses (including housing and dining costs, insurance, and clinical fees.), transportation, and a living stipend.
+The students will receive full support, funded by the NNS Foundation, for the academic year that would cover tuition and academic fees, living expenses (including housing and dining costs, insurance, and clinical fees.), transportation, and a living stipend.

 For the duration of their stay, key resources and support services will be available exclusively to the Sawiris Scholars, including: